-There must be two openings of at least 2 m wide in the wall and in the whole infrastructure of the signaling platform.
+There must be two openings of at least 2 m wide in the wall and the whole infrastructure of the signalling platform.
 One of these openings must be located at the level of the Start/Finish Line.
 It is indispensable that this passage is fitted with a sliding door that must be joined to the wall.

-9.3 PIT LANE WALL
+8.3 PIT LANE WALL

-9.3.1 Required Facilities
+8.3.1 Required Facilities

-9.3.1.1 Electricity
+8.3.1.1 Electricity

-It must be equipped with electrical outlets at regular intervals minimum 4 sockets in front of each pit box.
+It must be equipped with electrical outlets at regular intervals of a minimum of 4 sockets in front of each pit box.